Michaelangel007/apple2_hgr_font_tutorial/README.md

     ($620E) -> $3800
     ($620F) -> $3C00

 For simplicity, we're going to "quantize" our destination Y so that we render font glyphs only on the start of every 8 rows and every 7 pixel columns.
+(See Table 2 down below in section `Y Cursor Position`).
 If we then had the starting address we simply could move to the next scan line by successively adding $0400 to our destination screen pointer.

 How did I know to use $0400 when going to the next line?
 One quirk of the HGR screen is that every 8 successive scan lines start this many bytes away.
 Refer back to the `HGR Memory-mapped IO` table listed above.